-Lessons learned from prohibition apply to efforts for a smoke-free future3 min read
+Lessons learned from prohibition apply to efforts for a smoke-free future22 Jan 2020 · 3 min read

 Jacek Olczak, Chief Operating Officer, Philip Morris International*

-One hundred years ago this month, America became a desert for those in search of alcohol.
+One hundred years ago in January 1920, America became a desert for those in search of alcohol.
 Prohibition was enacted to answer perceived notions that liquor sparked crime and violence, broke up families, affected health and was against the will of God.

 Regarding smoking, today there are better alternatives.
 At Philip Morris International (PMI), we are transforming our company to focus on the research and development of market-leading, scientifically substantiated smoke-free products for adult smokers who won’t otherwise quit tobacco or nicotine.